chinedufn/rectangle-pack/README.md

 ## Packing Algorithm

-As it stands now the core algorithm used is essentially a three-dimensional version of [rectpack2D] - just with more things pushed into user-land in order to support our goal of flexibly supporting all use cases.
+We started with the algorithm described in [rectpack2D] and then made some adjustments in order to support our goal of flexibly supporting all use cases.

-  - For example: the heuristic is provided by the caller instead of having `rectangle-pack` decide on the heuristic.
+- The heuristic is provided by the caller instead of having `rectangle-pack` decide on the heuristic.

+- When splitting an available section of a bin into two new sections of a bin - we do not decide on how the split should occur arbitrarily.
+  Instead, we base it on the heuristic.
+Whichever split (vertical or horizontal) produces the largest delta between the heuristic scores of the two new bins will be used.

+- There is a third dimension.

 ## Contributing